 S.C.
 Code § 15-3-545 states that a claim for medical malpractice must be filed within three years after the injury either occurred or was discovered.
 A Lexington medical malpractice lawyer should be able to determine whether a claim could be filed within the statute of limitations period.

-Notice of Intent & Affidavit of Expert
+What is Notice of Intent & Affidavit of Expert?

 Anyone alleging medical malpractice in South Carolina must file two documents before initiating a lawsuit.
 The first is a “notice of intent to file suit,” which, among other things, must identify the provider(s) to be sued and state a basis for a legal remedy.
 The second document is an affidavit from a medical expert witness describing at least one negligent act the provider(s) performed.